Nightscou2018/pebble_basic_openaps/README.md

 Sending basic update messages to pebble from an openaps rig

+Messages are recieved in pebble watch as notifications

 Takes advantage of small pebble displays such as newer timeround models

 Simple aletrnative to have just the critical information in the pebble.
 Meant to be added as a cronjob every 5 min